Georgia Tech–Virginia Tech football rivalry: History

+The 2007 edition of the rivalry gained notoriety due to several Virginia Tech players' jerseys being stolen before game time.
+The Yellow Jackets let the Hokies borrow a few white jerseys with handwritten name plates on the back, and ad-hoc Nike swooshes being drawn on under blacked out Russell Athletic logos.

 The rivalry has seen both teams come into the game ranked in the top 25, including the 2009 game in which both teams came into the game with 1 loss and the No. 19 Yellow Jackets upset the No. 4 Hokies.
 The 2011 game also saw both teams ranked in the BCS top 25, with the No. 10 Hokies beating the No. 20 Yellow Jackets.

 Georgia Tech became the first conference opponent to win three consecutive games in Lane Stadium against Virginia Tech.

 On June 28, 2022, the ACC announced that they would do away with divisions beginning in the 2023 season, with each team playing 3 permanent rivals every years and playing 5 other rotating teams.
 Because of this, Georgia Tech and Virginia Tech will only play each other every other year through at least 2026.

+On October 30, 2023, the ACC announced opponents have been set for the 2024 to 2030 seasons with the league expanding to 17 teams.
+Under this new scheduling model, Georgia Tech and Virginia Tech will play each other in 2026 and 2029.